KSashaDF/DFTools/README.md

 the plot, the location of the plot, and the size of the plot, etc..
 Additionally, added utilities for detecting whether the player is inside a support session, and what mode the player is in.
 - Added the `/rejoin` command.
+- Added a feature that improves code printing so that locations get properly transfered between plots.
+When copying, a location item will be converted into a "location offset", then, when printing, that "location offset" will be applied to the plot corner location.
+This means that locations will no longer break when being transferred between plots.